On lower bounds for the distances between APN functions

-{$^1$Vanderbilt University \\ \texttt{maria.mihaila@vanderbilt.edu, darrion.thornburgh@vanderbilt.edu}\ Said differently, it is conjectured that any two distinct APN functions have Hamming distance greater than $1$, and it is known that this conjecture holds in certain cases, such as when $F$ is a plateaued APN function (see \Cref{sec:prelim}).
+{$^1$Vanderbilt University \\ \texttt{maria.mihaila@vanderbilt.edu, darrion.thornburgh@vanderbilt.edu}\ Said differently, it is conjectured that any two distinct APN functions have Hamming distance greater than $1$ (for $n \geq 3$), and it is known that this conjecture holds in certain cases, such as when $F$ is a plateaued APN function and $G$ is an arbitrary APN function.
 Moreover, if two APN functions have a distance of $1$, at least one of them has algebraic degree $n$ (see \cite{carlet_apnGraphMaximal}), and it is also conjectured that no APN function has algebraic degree $n$ \cite{budaghyanCarletHellesetUpperBoundsDegree}.

-In \cite{DistanceBetweenAPNFunctions2020}, the CCZ-invariant $\Pi_F$ was first introduced.
+In \cite{DistanceBetweenAPNFunctions2020}, the Carlet-Charpin-Zinoviev (CCZ) equivalence invariant $\Pi_F$ was first introduced (see Section~\ref{sec:distance-between-apn-functions} for the definition of $\Pi_F$).
 It was shown that $\Pi_F$ can be used to determine a lower bound on the Hamming distance between distinct APN functions $F$ and $G$.
-From this, the authors of \cite{DistanceBetweenAPNFunctions2020} derived lower bounds on the distance to the Gold function $F(x) = x^3$, and they observed that their lower bound tends to infinity as $n$ grows \cite{DistanceBetweenAPNFunctions2020}.
-In the case that $n$ is odd, the same bounds for $F(x)=x^3$ of \cite{DistanceBetweenAPNFunctions2020} were generalized to all AB functions in \cite{CoulterKaleyski2021}.
-Moreover, in the case that $n$ is even, the same bounds for $F(x)=x^3$ of \cite{DistanceBetweenAPNFunctions2020} were generalized to all quadratic $3$-to-$1$ functions in \cite{BudaghyanTriplicateFunctions}.
-Besides AB functions and quadratic 3-to-1 functions, no other strong lower bounds between distances of APN functions have been known until this paper.
+From this, the authors of \cite{DistanceBetweenAPNFunctions2020} derived lower bounds on the distance between any Gold function $F(x) = x^3$ and any other APN function, and they observed that their lower bounds all tend to infinity as $n$ grows \cite{DistanceBetweenAPNFunctions2020}.
+The lower bounds on the Hamming distance between the APN function $F(x)=x^3$ and any other APN function found in \cite{DistanceBetweenAPNFunctions2020} were generalized to the cases where $F$ is an almost bent (AB) function with $n$ odd \cite{CoulterKaleyski2021}, and where $F$ is a quadratic $3$-to-$1$ function with $n$ even \cite{BudaghyanTriplicateFunctions}.
+Besides AB functions and quadratic $3$-to-$1$ functions, no other strong lower bounds on distances between APN functions were known until this paper.